Dassault Rafale: French Naval Aviation

-In 2016, Rafales operating from Charles de Gaulle struck targets associated with the Islamic State of Iraq and the Levant.
+In 2016, Rafales operating from Charles de Gaulle struck targets associated with the Islamic State of Iraq and the Levant (IS).

 In December 2015, American and French military officials reportedly discussed the possibility of French naval Rafale Ms flying combat missions from a US Navy Nimitz-class aircraft carrier as soon as January 2017.
 This would enable continued French Navy operations against ISIL while Charles de Gaulle undergoes its year-and-a-half-long major refit, scheduled to begin in early 2017.
 Although Rafales have launched and landed on U.S. carriers to demonstrate interoperability, it would be the first time they would fly combat missions from one.
 As many as 18 Rafale Ms could be deployed on a carrier, although some room would have to be made for French Navy support crews familiar with maintaining the Rafale, as well as for spare parts and munitions.
 Operation Chesapeake, a test of this interoperability, was conducted in May 2018, when 12 Rafales of Flottilles 11F, 12F, and 17F, along with nearly 350 support personnel embarked aboard USS George H.W.
 Bush for two weeks of carrier qualifications and exercises after conducting a month of shore based training at Naval Air Station Oceana.

+On 9 January 2025, Rafale M conducted joint anti-aircraft drills with Su-30MKI and Jaguar aircraft of the Indian Air Force.
+The French Carrier Strike Group (CSG) centered on the Charles de Gaulle, the carrier air wing including Rafale M, her escort ships and fleet support ship Jacques Chevallier were on a visit to India between 4 and 9 January 2025 during the Mission Clemenceau 25.
+Simultaneously, INS Mormugao conducted joint navigational drills and Maritime Partnership Exercise with the escort ships.